Automattic/wp-calypso/packages/composite-checkout/README.md

 Returns a step object whose properties can be added to a [CheckoutStep](CheckoutStep) (and customized) to display a way to select a payment method.
 The payment methods displayed are those provided to the [CheckoutProvider](#checkoutprovider).

+### makeNoopResponse

+An action creator function to be used by a [payment processor function](#payment-methods) for a NOOP response; it will do nothing.

+### makeRedirectResponse

+An action creator function to be used by a [payment processor function](#payment-methods) for a REDIRECT response.
+It takes one string argument and will cause the page to redirect to the URL in that string.

+### makeSuccessResponse

+An action creator function to be used by a [payment processor function](#payment-methods) for a SUCCESS response.
+It takes one object argument which is the transaction response.
+It will cause checkout to mark the payment as complete and run the `onPaymentComplete` function on the [CheckoutProvider](#CheckoutProvider).

 ### registerStore

 The `registerStore` function on the [#defaultRegistry](default registry).
 Don't use this if you create a custom registry.